matiasilva/nn-inference-fpga/docs/src/housekeeping.md

 There will be homework set on an ad-hoc basis.

+## Teaching style

+While I try and approach all topics from the most intuitive and 'first-principles' perspective, it's possible it might not work for you.
+I therefore highly encourage the practice of asking questions all throughout the course as well as for you to supplement the course material with some of the resources linked on this site.
+Remember, this course is not self-contained, it's merely an introduction to the weird and wonderful world(s) of digital design and machine learning.
+I encourage you to go _off-piste_!

+A few more tips:

+- **Do your homework!** I've deliberately crafted homework to be direct and short.
+The more you put in, the more you will get out of it.
+- **Do more beyond your homework!** You'll find that as you stretch beyond the scope of the problems I've given you, that's where the real learning will happen.
+Try something new, break something, extend something, and then tell me about and share it with the class!
+- **The classroom is your friend.** Imagine sitting in a room with a group of like-minded people with the same interests as you.
+Sounds great, right?
+Well, that's exactly what our classroom is!
+Please share ideas, thoughts, questions and more with the group.
+Nothing is worth feeling embarrassed.

+And lastly, I will repeat: **do not be afraid to ask questions**!
+Interrupt me, please.
+You may have heard this several times before but I'll repeat it again: if you've got a question, chances are someone has the same one too.
+Do us all a favor and ask it!

 ## This website

 This website is meant to be a digital companion for the course, it is not a